Remembering Road Warrior Animal

 McMahon sells stock

-Stephanie McMahon sold 57,573 shares of WWE stock on Monday at an average of $39.18 per share.
+Stephanie McMahon sold 57,573 shares of WWE stock last Monday at an average of $39.18 per share.

 This week’s question